-The columns displayed in the search results correspond to the fields available for advanced searches.
+The columns displayed in the search results correspond to the fields available for advanced searches (except for Scheduled and Playlist / Block, which indicate if a particular item is in use).
 To change the fields which can be searched, click the Show / hide columns button on the right side of the table, just above the search results.